willwright82/trello_cli/README.md

 You have 2 options:

-1. Install the default trello_cli gem
+Install the default trello_cli gem

     gem install trello_cli

-2. clone this repository, cd into it and run
+Or clone this repository, cd into it and run

     bundle install && rake build && gem install pkg/trello_cli-0.4.1.gem

 ## Setup